 what's my spirit animal quiz?

-To see it could mean hope and guidance.
-A symbol of a bright and sunny summer, a flying yellow butterfly is likely to bring happiness and affluence.
+Yellow: A symbol of hope, guidance, as well as a bright and sunny summer, a flying yellow butterfly is likely to bring happiness and affluence.
 Also, it is an indicator of a child’s departed soul who is resting in peace after death.

 If a butterfly is your totem animal, it applies that you are adaptable to different environments.
 You can manage easily with meager resources, preventing unnecessary wastage.